 Below is a chart we’ve created to summarize the normal FSH test ranges (as well as AMH hormone levels) by age.
 Using age-specific normal values for AMH and FSH enables our physicians to identify younger women with early stages of ovarian problems, which in turn lets us tailor the treatment, as well as provide a more nuanced IVF prognosis to older women based on their ovarian function.

 Age Specific Baselines for FSH Test Result Interpretation

 FSH Test Results and What to Expect

 Some tests in the initial fertility workup may take a few weeks to return results.
-After all the test results are in, you will have a follow-up consultation with one of our physicians to discuss results, including the FSH test normal range interpreted against what’s normal at your age.
+After all the test results are in, you will have a follow-up consultation with one of our physicians to discuss them, including your FSH result viewed against the FSH test normal range for your age.
 Then, your physician will design a fertility treatment plan that addresses the specific fertility issues identified during the workup and discuss what you can expect from different treatment options.

 IVF with High FSH Levels

 Blood tests for FSH and AMH give our physicians a sense of each patient’s ability to produce a good number of high-quality eggs, which is an important indicator of the potential success of an in vitro fertilization (IVF) cycle.
 Learn more about interpreting your follicle stimulating hormone levels.

 Patients with high FSH test results often feel helpless, but these test results don’t just tell us about the patient’s condition; the results also enable the clinical team at CHR to tailor the ovarian preparation and stimulation protocols precisely to each patient’s ovarian reserve status so that they’ll have the best chance at pregnancy with IVF.